Stanford-BioE80/Stanford-BioE80.github.io/_docs/w5ps.md

 **Q.2.a.** Assume that *E. coli* has a genome size of 5×10^6 base-pairs (bps).
 What is the rate of mutation/replication for *E. coli*?

 **Q.2.b.** Assume there are 10^10  cells in a 5 mL overnight culture of *E. coli* (i.e., 10^10 genomes are replicating during the final doubling).
-Given the rate of mutatuion/replication (from 4.a), how many novel mutations do you expect inside the overnight culture?
+Given the rate of mutatuion/replication (from 2.a), how many novel mutations do you expect inside the overnight culture?

 **Q.2.c.** Given your answer from 2.b and the size of *E.coli*'s genome, is 5mL of the overnight culture sufficent to ensure that you have every single nonlethal base pair substitution in culture?
-(Yes/ No then explain your answer in 2-3 sentences)
+(Yes  / No, Explain your answer in 2-3 sentences)

 Note: Question-2 is based on an entry form [*Cell Biology by the Numbers*](http://book.bionumbers.org/what-is-the-mutation-rate-during-genome-replication/).
 Please attempt the question on your own first without looking at the website.